SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 Every river must reach the ocean (or an endorheic basin).
 But during generation, you might not know where the ocean is—it could be thousands of blocks away in ungenerated terrain.

-The system needs a way to guarantee rivers terminate correctly without requiring the entire continent to be analyzed.
+The system needs a way to guarantee rivers terminate correctly without requiring the entire region to be analyzed.

 ### Determinism